LOCATION CHANGE: Taste the Future, Tuesday, Aug. 16, has been moved to the Columbus State parking garage on Washington Avenue.

 Late Registration Fee

-A late registration fee of $100 will be assessed to a student account when registration has occurred starting four (4) days before the start day of the semester (the day after the fee payment deadline) for Full-Term, First 8-week Term, and First 5-week term classes.
-For Second 8-week Term, Second 5-week Term, Third 5-week Term, and Flex courses, the fee will be assessed when registration has occurred starting four (4) days before the start day of the term or of the course.The late registration fee is a one-time fee per semester for any registration activity as defined above.
+A late registration fee will be assessed to a student account when registration has occurred starting four (4) days before the start day of the semester (the day after the fee payment deadline) for Full-Term, First 8-week Term, and First 5-week term classes.
+For Second 8-week Term, Second 5-week Term, Third 5-week Term, and Flex courses, the fee will be assessed initially when registration has occurred starting four (4) days before the start day of the term or of the course.The late registration fee is a one-time fee per semester for any registration activity as defined above.
+The fee will not apply for students adding classes to those already registered and paid (or covered under one of the deferred payment options) as of the fee payment deadline; the fee will apply for students who are dropped for non-payment on the fee payment deadline.
+The Late Registration Fee will be administered to students starting Autumn Semester 2017

 Proficiency Examination Fee

-Students who believe they possess the knowledge contained in a course may request of the academic department to take a proficiency examination.
-A non-refundable $50 fee per course is charged for each proficiency examination given.
-Information concerning proficiency examinations may be obtained by contacting the Records and Registration Office, 201 Madison Hall, Columbus Campus.
+Students who believe they possess the knowledge contained in a course may request of the academic department's Chairperson to take a proficiency examination.
+A non-refundable $50 fee per course is charged for each proficiency examination prior to the student taking the examination.
+For additional information, please follow this link: http://www.cscc.edu/services/recordsandregistration/x-credit.shtml.

 Transient Student Fees